Your SEO Strategy for the AI Era-> Get the whitepaper

 • Design and Development: PLM tools let designers and engineers create, tweak, and manage product designs, specs, and bills of materials (BOMs).
 It’s like a playground for concurrent engineering, where teams can work on different aspects of a product at the same time.

-• Manufacturing: PLM hooks up with manufacturing systems to optimize production, manage supply chains, and ensure top-notch product quality.
+• Manufacturing: PLM hooks up with manufacturing systems to optimize production, manage supply chains, and ensure top-notch quality management.
 It’s like having a crystal ball to spot and fix manufacturing issues early, saving you from costly rework and delays.

 • Sales and Distribution: PLM hands over accurate product info to sales and marketing teams, helping them craft killer go-to-market strategies.
 It’s also a whiz at creating product documentation like user manuals and tech specs.